 Do performers get paid for auditions?

-What does “clean contract” mean?
+What does “clean contract” (“all standard provisions at scale”) mean?

 No. Performers cannot be required to accept minimum fees as a condition of auditioning.
 A producer is permitted to state the company’s intent to offer a performer the minimum fees; however the producer is obligated to advise the performer at the same time of his/her right to negotiate for better terms and conditions.